adlnet/ADL_LRS/readme.md

 If you open a browser and visit http://localhost:8000/xapi you will hit the LRS.
 Gunicorn does not serve static files so no CSS will be present.
 This is fine if you're doing testing/development but if you want to host a production-ready LRS, Nginx needs to be setup to serve static files.
 For more production-like environments, we also recommend using uWSGI instead of Gunicorn.
 Please read [these](https://github.com/adlnet/ADL_LRS/wiki/Using-Nginx-for-Production) instructions for including
 Nginx and using uWSGI intead of Gunicorn.
 For a more detailed description of the tools being used in general, visit [here](https://github.com/adlnet/ADL_LRS/wiki/Putting-the-Pieces-Together).
+Additionally if you're just doing dev, instead of using supervisor you can just run `python manage.py runserver` and use Django's built-in web server.

 ## Test LRS